client9/client9-website-2017/content/post/20171023-debian-find-packages-without-reverse-dependencies.md

 Packages without any reverse dependencies could be one of three things:

 1. Orphans - truly not used by anything. `apt-get purge` away.
 2. A top-level user command, something like `wget`
 3. Something critical for booting.
-Interestingly, `bash` comes up in the list.
-It's hard to imagine Debian booting without it.
+Interestingly, `bash` comes up without reverse dependencies, but it's hard to imagine Debian booting without it.

 Enjoy!